 Skip to content

 All parents want to support their children’s health, and one of the most important ways to do this is to start from the inside out – by supporting their gut health.
-Poor gut health can affect digestion, causing issues like constipation, and can also affect immune health, skin health and mental wellbeing.
+Poor gut health can affect digestion, causing symptoms such as occasional constipation, and can also affect immune health, skin health and mental wellbeing.
 Probiotics can be an easy addition to their daily health routine to give their gut flora a boost.
-This article will help you to find the best probiotics for your children and suggest some easy ways to take them - even for the fussiest members of the family!
+This article will help you to find the best probiotics for your children and suggest some easy ways to take them - even for the fussiest children!

 Read on to find out everything you need to know about choosing the best probiotic for your child:

 If your children are generally fit and healthy, you might wonder why they need probiotics.
 However, if you read the second article in our ‘Early life microbiome' series, ‘Child Microbiome: Dr Kate's Guide’, you can see that the balance of the gut microbiome is very important.
 Childhood years come with factors such as school, stress, high-sugar & low-fibre diet, medications/antibiotics, and busy lifestyles which can all impact your child’s microbiome composition and reduce levels of friendly bacteria.
 There are many ways to support gut health, and you can read more about this in our article Gut Health, All You Need to Know.
 But giving your children probiotics, also known as live cultures or good/friendly bacteria, are an easy way to ensure they have extra support they may need in the hustle and bustle of daily life.

 Let’s take a brief look at some key areas in which the gut microbiome plays a part in your child's health:

 Your child is constantly growing!
 As such it’s vital they are digesting their food and absorbing the nutrients well.
 Our microbiome provides digestive enzymes to help kids to break down their food1.
 Plus, they support a healthy gut environment ensuring good nutrient absorption.
 Many microbes in our gut can also produce essential vitamins2!